dllllb/rllr/README.md

 ### Plan generator learning

-Train pg to generate a plan to reach random state $u_t'$ from $u_t$.
+Train $pg$ to generate a plan to reach random state $u_t'$ from $u_t$.
 Reward should be inversely proportional to the number of performed actions in order to reach the goal state.

 Problem: some possible states are not attainable from $u_t$.
 Solution 1: Perfrorm world exploration using $p_e$ and log possible state sequiences.
 Use initial state as $u_t$ and some state from state log as $u_t'$.